 Working the Star Stitch

 Star stitch, sometimes called a twinkle stitch, is a simple embroidery stitch made with basic straight stitches.
 It's perfect for adding little details in and around your embroidery.
 There are a few ways to make this type of stitch, and the diagrams here and examples below will show you how.

 You can make a star with a few straight stitches that all share a common point in the middle and then radiate out, similar to an eyelet stitch or the start of a spider web stitch.
-But the version you'll see here resembles a collection of cross stitches instead.
+The version you'll see here resembles a collection of cross stitches instead.

 To form an 8-point star stitch, come up through the fabric (point 1) and go back down a short distance below (point 2), making a vertical stitch.